-- To engage North Carolina citizens of all ages, backgrounds, and experience with the wildlife of their state through camera trapping
+We want to engage North Carolina citizens in science.
+We work with people of all ages, backgrounds, and experience to help us study the wildlife of their state through camera trapping.

 What are our scientific questions?